Genoise

 Preview the recipe

-• Add 5g of coffee extract into the egg-sugar mixture.
+• Add ≈10g of coffee extract into the egg-sugar mixture.
+Or, add a tablespoon of Nescafe.

 Plain Genoise

 • Continue beating on high speed using a stand mixer fitted with the whisk attachment.
-After 5 minutes or more, it should turn to a foamy dream like foam.
+After 8 minutes or so, it should turn to a foamy dream like foam, and form a ribbon.
 Preheat fan oven to 330ºF/160ºC.

-• Fold in the sifted flour using a spider skimmer – then incorporate the melted butter.
+• Fold in the sifted flour with the help of a spider skimmer – then incorporate the melted butter (it remains optional especially if using free range eggs).

 • Fill up the prepared pan.